12-VidE/annotate-audio/README.md

 -   `Insert comment` command is not removed when there's no active player
 -   Better propagate the instruction to use cached values FROM "ParentApp" TO layouts
 -   Only re-calculate wavegraph IF `chunk` has changed
+-   "maxDuration" reference is not correctly passed to "getChunkOption"

 ### Changelog